Aerial Filming FAQs

 400ft (122m) is our max height and 500m horizontal distance from the operator.

 How long can we fly for?

-This depends on conditions but we can get around 15-20 minutes flying per battery, This is usually plenty to get the shot, but it's straightforward to replace the battery and get back in the air.
+This depends on conditions but we can get around 15-25 minutes flying per battery, depending on airframe.
+This is usually plenty to get the shot, but it's straightforward to replace the battery and get back in the air.

 What weather conditions can we fly in?